All events live-streamed on Zoom

 This series will be recorded for re-stream with open captions.

-Supported by – Supported by the Australian Government through the Australia Council, its arts and funding and advisory body, Emergency Management Victoria, State Emergency Services, Resilient Melbourne, University of Melbourne, Red Cross Australia, The Peter Doherty Centre and The City of Melbourne through Arts House.
+Supported by – the Refuge Talks Series is supported by the Australian Government through the Australia Council, its arts and funding and advisory body, Emergency Management Victoria, State Emergency Services, Resilient Melbourne, University of Melbourne, Red Cross Australia, The Peter Doherty Centre and The City of Melbourne through Arts House.

 Image – Ready, Steady, Go (detail) by Jen Rae and Emma Byrnes (2020)